What Happens When You Have a Car Accident in an Uber?

 Uber executives are not forthcoming about the actual numbers regarding Uber accidents, however, they do say on their website that the Uber driver is covered prior to accepting a fare by Uber’s insurance policy.
 This coverage is $50,000 in injury liability per person.
 Once the driver is on their way to pick up a rider—and after the rider is picked up—that Uber liability insurance increases to $1 million.

 Uber drivers are also required to carry insurance in the amount required by their particular state.
 Like most things, however, there are often loopholes for huge corporations, and the Uber driver’s insurance may, in fact, not cover your injuries if the accident is serious.
+Recovering from an auto accident can be expensive, especially if you have to pay for trauma counseling, physical therapy, rehabilitation, or a costly ER visit.
 So, whether Uber’s accident policy—and that of the driver—will actually help those injured in an Uber accident, is up for debate.

 Did You Sign Away Your Rights?